Skip to Content

 The UltraSharp Diamond Sharpening Stone Set is a mid-range stone, and while durable, it will not last as long as the high-quality Atoma stones.

-These diamond plates on these stones are not replaceable, and you can expect about 5 years of use out of these stones compared to the Atoma stones.
+The diamond plates on these stones are not replaceable, and you can expect about five years of use out of these stones compared to the Atoma stones.

 • Stone dimensions: Each stone is 8 inches long by 3 inches wide and 0.25 inches thick.